 , Dan Leiva, Vice President, Customer Service & Marketing Technology, eBay

-What Comes Next
+What Comes Next?

 The $150 million and 300,000-consultant goal make it clear this isn’t a one-time launch; it’s a multi-year ramp.
 Expect the specialization catalog to widen as OpenAI ships new capabilities, and the partner tiers to evolve into a more rigorous certification engine.
 The Forward Deployed Experts pilot will likely expand, creating a subset of partners who can handle the heaviest enterprise lifts with an ‘OpenAI-inside’ methodology.
 For companies that sit on the fence between DIY adoption and full consultancy engagement, the network creates a new middle lane: certified, vetted teams with direct pipeline access to the model maker.

-What This Means for You
+What Does This Mean for Your Business?

 If you’re running a business that’s serious about using generative AI beyond a chat interface, the Partner Network changes the procurement landscape.
 Instead of guessing which consultancy really understands the product, you’ll eventually be able to filter by tier and specialization.
 The push to certify 300,000 consultants also means the talent pool capable of executing real AI projects will deepen quickly, potentially lowering the cost and timeline for mid-market companies that can’t afford a top-five consultancy.